-Cut more than \$800 million in tate spending, shrinking the execuive branch to its smallest size in two

-Reached across party lines to balance a \$1 billion shortfall, the fifth time we've filled a budget shortfall, while preserving key areas of education, health care and public safety.

-Began an array of initiatives to the same and the safety of the safety

-Jobs and economic opportunity
+■ Cut more than \$800 million in state spending, shrinking the executive branch to its smallest size in two Reached across party lines to balance a \$1 billion shortfall, the fifth time we've filled a budget shortfall, while preserving key areas of education, health care and public safety.
+Began an array of initiatives to reduce energy costs.
+Created a task force to rein in prison costs by improving drug treatment options and vocational training to help keep felons from returning to Jobs and economic opportunity:

-Jobs and economic opportunity:

 Overhauled Kentucky's tax incentives programs to add flexibility and focus on growing existing businesses, and leveraged those tools to create and retain jobs across the state.
 Strategically used federal stimulus funds to save or create more than 4,200 jobs.

-Attracted a national Battery Manufacturing Research and Development Center to put Kentucky at the forefront of the push to develop a domestic supply of advanced battery technologies.
+Attracted a national Battery Manufacturing Research Development Center to put Kentucky at the forefront of the push to develop a domestic supply of advanced battery technologies.

-a domestic supply of advanced battery technologies.

 Distributed more than \$18 million to 10 local workforce investment boards to generate training and employment opportunities.

-Launched a Career Transitions program at community and technical colleges to retrain laid-off workers for high-growth, high-wage fields.

-Brought \$100 million in transportation and infrastructure to the region surrounding Fort Knox to prepare for a massive military realignment.

-worked with Indiana Gov. Mitch Daniels to achieve tangible momentum in the effort to build new bridges across the Ohio River.
+Launched a Career Transitions program at community and technical colleges to retrain laid-off workers for high-growth, high-wage fields. ■ Brought \$100 million in transportation and infrastructure to the region surrounding Fort Knox to prepare for a massive military realign- ■ Worked with Indiana Gov. Mitch Daniels to achieve tangible momentum in the effort to build new bridges across the Ohio River.
 Health care:

-Brought health coverage to 36,000 children who were previously
+Brought health coverage to 36,000 children who were previously uncovered.

-36,000 children who were previously uncovered.

 Helped needy Kentuckians secure \$10.5 million worth of prescription drugs.
 Launched a ground-breaking initiative to improve the oral health of children in Eastern Kentucky.

-Joined an innovative actional effort aimed an european providing smokers with resources specifically designed to help them
+Joined an innovative national effort aimed at curbing smoking by providing smokers with resources specifically designed to help them Education:

-Education:

-Preserved the basic funding formula for classroom spending by strategic use of federal stimulus funding.

-Launched Education:

-Launched Transforming Education in Kentucky, an initiative designed to re-energize public support for education while trying together efforts to improve curriculum, dropout rates, graduation rates and teacher retention.
+Preserved the basic funding formula for classroom spending by strategic use of federal stimulus fund- Launched Transforming Education in Kentucky, an initiative designed to re-energize public support for education while tying together efforts to improve curriculum dropout rates, graduation rates and teacher retention.
 Helped hold down tuition rates while creating a long-term plan to improve affordability and access to higher education.

-Established a task force designed to streamline and strengthen

 Established a task force designed to streamline and strengthen early childhood development and education programs.
+But let me be clear: